hackclub/hackclub/workshops/pixel_art_pad/README.md

 ### Setting up Repl.it

-[Repl.it](https://repl.it) is an amazing online code editor where we will writing our code.
+[Repl.it](https://repl.it) is an amazing online code editor where we will be writing our code.
 Though repl.it is not mandatory, I strongly recommend you to use it in order to avoid installations and downloads.

 To get started, Create your Repl by going to [https://repl.it/languages/html](https://repl.it/languages/html).
 Your coding environment will be created in a few moments.